remnrem/luna-doc/docs/lunapi/ref.md

 the `remnrem/lunapi` Docker image).
 If `path` is `None`, then it is set to `resources.MODEL_PATH` instead (i.e. this is the default).

-For consistency across differnt lunapi commands, future releases will allow Python lists as well as comma-delimited strings: i.e. `cen = [ 'C3' , 'C4' ]` as well as `cen = 'C3,C4'`.
+For consistency across different lunapi commands, future releases will allow Python lists as well as comma-delimited strings: i.e. `cen = [ 'C3' , 'C4' ]` as well as `cen = 'C3,C4'`.